 "The Palladium, Hollywood California, located in the midst of Hollywood's radio row, which boasts one of the largest dance floors in the world, and also features top names in the musical world."

-The Wikipedia entry on the Palladium includes this 2005 pre-renovation photo along with a great history of the venue and links to other resources.
+The Wikipedia entry on the Palladium includes this 2005 pre-renovation photo along with a history of the venue and links to other resources.

-The Palladium at night.
+After the facade restoration.
 Photo: Bill Counter - 2010

 The Palladium in the Movies: